bobappleyard/bwl/README.md

-This repository collects some helper libraries for constructing web applications in Go.
-Well, OK, there's only one at the moment, but I think it's a good one!
+This repository collects some helper libraries for constructing applications in Go.

 apage -- Anonymous Pages
 ========================